havlicekp/form-designer/README.md

 ![Demo](https://github.com/havlicekp/form-designer/blob/master/images/demo.gif)

-Form Designer can be used to design and modify Delphi (VCL) forms at runtime.
-The behavior and appearance is very similar to Form Designer available in Delphi IDE.
+Form Designer (TFormDesigner) can be used to design and modify Delphi (VCL) forms at runtime.
+The behavior and appearance is  similar to that of Delphi IDE.

 The repository contains both the TFormDesigner component and Demo project.